Tickerino/intern_survivor_kit/README.md

 # intern_survivor_kit
-# This is a guide for intern dummies to deal with Robotics & IoT
+# This is a guide for intern dummies to get started with Robotics & IoT

 Open Source Operating System: Linux Ubuntu basics
 =================================================